Early Learning Participation

 Time Series Data: Enrolments

-This spreadsheet provides numbers of Enrolments in ECE across time in a simple, easy to use format.
+This spreadsheet provides numbers of enrolments in early learning across time in a simple, easy to use format.

 - Time Series Data: Enrolments in ECE (2000-2020)[MS Excel 50.4kB]